 Diane has been an external advocate for social issues affecting employees, such as DACA, transgender inclusion, and addressing bias in AI.
 Under Diane’s leadership in stewarding diversity and inclusion, IBM received the prestigious 2018 Catalyst Award for advancing women in business.
 The company was also named a Forbes’ Top 10 World’s Best Employer in 2017.

-With a U.S. patent in the field of predictive analytics, Diane is a leading voice on the topic of reinventing the profession of HR to create consumer-grade experiences and broader engagement for employees, predictive advice for business leaders, and improved productivity for the business.
-She has incorporated AI and automation into IBM’s HR offerings, resulting in hundreds of millions of dollars in benefits.
-Diane was recently profiled in Forbes, Harvard Business Review, and interviewed by The Wall Street Journal, Fortune, NPR and CBS This Morning on the future of work, Agile HR and other HR topics.
+With a U.S. patent in the field of predictive analytics, Diane is a leading voice on the topic of reinventing the profession of HR to create consumer-grade experiences for employees, predictive advice for business leaders, and improved productivity for the business.
+Diane was recently interviewed on Fox Business News and CNN on automation and future of work and her leadership to transform IBM and HR has been profiled in Forbes, Fortune and Harvard Business Review.

-In 2018, Diane was both named HR Executive of the Year by Human Resource Executive Magazine and was elected as a Fellow of the National Academy of Human Resources (NAHR), the highest honor granted in the human resource profession.
+In 2018, Diane was named HR Executive of the Year by HR Executive, and was elected as Fellow of the National Academy of Human Resources (NAHR), the highest honor granted in the human resource profession.
 She serves on the board of directors of the HR Policy Association and the American Health Policy Institute.

 Diane joined IBM in 2002 from consulting firm Willis Towers Watson where she led the global pay and performance management practice.
 Diane earned a Bachelor of Arts with honors from Trinity College, University of Toronto, and a master’s degree in Industrial and Labor Relations from Cornell University.
 She is all but dissertated in the PhD program at the Sloan School of Management.